jainnilesh206-coder/Data-Science-Project_Marketing-Campaign-Analysis/README.md

 print(marketing_data['Age'].corr(marketing_data['Response']))
 ```

-The age-to-response correlation was about -0.02, which is very close to zero, indicating no strong relationship between age and last-campaign acceptance.[11]
+The age-to-response correlation was about -0.02, which is very close to zero, indicating no strong relationship between age and last-campaign acceptance.

 ***